rackerlabs/docs-core-infra-user-guide/cloud-config/network/cloud-networks-product-concepts/cloudnetworks-benefits.rst

     Via the Cloud Networks API,
-    you can develop custom software to automatically create networks and attach or detach Cloud Servers based on workload requirements.
+    you can develop custom software to automatically create networks and attach or detach servers based on workload requirements.

 * **Support complex topologies**